j50n/deno-proc/site/src/process-output.md

 // ]
 ```

 That's not very useful.
-Let's try again, converting to text.
+Let's try again, converting to lines of text.

 ```typescript
 await run("echo", "Hello,\nworld.").lines.forEach((it) => console.dir(it));